theegolf/Q-Commerce-Analysis/readme.md

     -   **Financial KPIs**
         -   **Return On Investment (ROI)** delivers dramatic monthly fluctuations despite maintaining relatively consistent annual performance.
 The alarming declines occur in February, dropping 51% from January's 134.86% to 65.52%, and in July, plummeting 43% from June's 130.19% to July's 74.07%.
 These sharp declines indicate severe operational issues that require immediate attention.
 December performs best, with both the highest ROI (139.21%) and largest monthly increase (+33.5%), coinciding with soaring demand during the holiday shopping period.
 Weekly pattern shows Friday as the top performer with 119.78% ROI, while Wednesday delivers the weakest results at 73.33%.
-        -   **Cost-Per-Acquisition (CPA)** demonstrates a gradual 17% annual increase, with a notable spike to \$94.41 in February that corresponds with a 51% ROI decline.
+        -   **Cost-Per-Acquisition (CPA)** demonstrates a gradual 17% annual increase, with a notable spike to $94.41 in February that corresponds with a 51% ROI decline.
 This correlation suggests either intensified competitive pressure or strategic challenges requiring prompt intervention.
-Despite the relatively high investment (\$80.83) in December, the month generates the highest returns (139.21% ROI), indicating successful acquisition of fewer but higher-value customers that justify the elevated acquisition cost.
-Weekly pattern remains particularly stable throughout most of the week, around \$68-77 before peaking on Sunday at \$82.78.
+Despite the relatively high investment ($80.83) in December, the month generates the highest returns (139.21% ROI), indicating the successful acquisition of fewer but higher-value customers that justify the elevated acquisition cost.
+Weekly pattern remains particularly stable throughout most of the week, around $68-77 before peaking on Sunday at $82.78.
     -   **Performance KPIs**
         -   **Click-Through-Rate (CTR)** experiences a concerning 19% annual decline trajectory, ranging from a peak of 13.13% in January to a low of 8.25% in August.
 The most concerning drop happens between January (13.13%) and February (10.09%), representing a concerning 23% monthly decline that suggests campaign targeting issues and strategic misalignment.
 Weekly analysis shows peak traffic on Monday (11.19%), while Friday attracts the lowest clicks at 8.32% despite generating the highest returns (119.78% ROI), signaling decent high-value customers acquisition.
         -   **Conversion Rate (CVR)** maintains stability between 9-11% throughout most of the year, except March and April.
 CVR reaches its peak at 12.49% in March before declining slightly to 11.55% in April and returning to the normal range.
 This temporary surge suggests strong initial customer reception to campaigns, followed by declining engagement and conversion rate that may indicate campaign fatigue or shifting interest toward newer initiatives.
 Weekly analysis shows peak performance plateau on Thursday (12.56%) and Friday (12.46%).
 The gap between peak CTR and CVR timing, mirroring another campaign's, reflects a deliberate decision-making process that is consistent with the target demographic's behavior patterns.